Haydeni0/pi-humidity/raspberrypi_installation.md

          login=haydeni0
          password='??????????'
          raspidht.webredirect.org

+   - Run the daemon at reboot with a cronjob: edit cronjobs ->

+         @reboot  sudo /usr/sbin/ddclient -daemon 300 -syslog

 14. Install an SSL certificate for the server
   - Use [certbot](https://certbot.eff.org/lets-encrypt/otherpip-nginx), but maybe follow the rest of the tutorial from [pimylifeup](https://pimylifeup.com/raspberry-pi-ssl-lets-encrypt/) as this is the one that finally worked.
     - Make sure to use the command